python-jsonschema/jsonschema/docs/validate.rst

         supplied checker.

         :argument str format: the format that the decorated function will check
-        :argument raises: Exception that will be caught and used as the error message
+        :argument Exception raises: the exception(s) raised by the decorated function when an invalid instance is found.
+The exception object will be accessible as the :attr:`ValidationError.cause` attribute of the resulting validation error.